fglock/Perlito/README-perlito5-JavaScript.md

   `/x`, `/s`, `/e` modifiers are supported.

 - Control structures are partially implemented;
-  `goto LABEL` is not supported.
+  - `goto LABEL` - some use patterns work.
-  `given` is not implemented.
-  `goto &sub` works, but tail call is not implemented yet.
+  - `goto &sub` works, but tail call is not implemented yet.
+  - "computed goto" is not implemented
+  - `given` is not implemented.

 - String pos() is not implemented yet.